 Arrowhead are a species that can be introduced around shorelines to improve aesthetics and provide habitats for wildlife and fish.
 They spread relatively slowly, allowing for both mechanical and herbicidal control when necessary.

 Option 1: Glyphosate (5.4-pound formulation).
-For each gallon, mix 3.8 ounces glyphosate, 1.3 ounces surfactant, and water.
+For each gallon of water, mix 3.8 ounces glyphosate and 1.3 ounces surfactant.
 Spray to wet all exposed plants.
 Do not exceed annual herbicide rate limits as stated on the product label.

 Option 2: Imazamox (1.0-pound formulation).
-For each gallon, mix 1.2 ounces imazamox, 1.3 ounces surfactant, and water.
+For each gallon of water, mix 1.2 ounces imazamox and 1.3 ounces surfactant.
 Spray to wet all exposed plants.
 Do not exceed annual herbicide rate limits as stated on the product label.

 Option 3: 2,4-D (3.8-pound formulation).
-For each gallon, mix 5.1 ounces 2,4-D, 1.3 ounces surfactant, and water.
+For each gallon of water, mix 5.1 ounces 2,4-D and 1.3 ounces surfactant.
 Spray to wet all exposed plants.
 Do not exceed annual herbicide rate limits as stated on the product label.

 For some arrowhead species, multiple applications may be necessary to achieve eradication.